 London based shoe brand Po-Zu uses sustainable materials to produce comfortable and stylish shoes.
 Their whole range is 100% vegan as they use Piñatex, FRUMAT Apple Skin and Eco Microfibre as alternatives to leather.
 Like most of the vegan leather alternatives some of their materials use polyurethane to give them flexibility and durability.
 Po-Zu shoes are manufactured in Portugal and Sri Lanka.
 They also collaborated with Star Wars to provide footwear for the characters.

-Vegan business Will’s Vegan was founded in London in 2012.
-Although their website domain contains “shoes” they actually sell a wide range of vegan products.
+Vegan business Will’s Vegan was founded in London in 2012 and sells a wide range of vegan products.
 They use some polyurethane but they also have some shoes labelled “biodegradable” which are completely plastic free.
 Will’s Vegan products are made in Italy and Portugal and they are produced and delivered carbon neutral.
 You can also return used Will’s Vegan products for recycling.

 Final words about sustainable trainers